KaranPatelDev/Data-Science-AI-ML-Projects/README.md

 ## Installation
 Instructions on setting up the environment and installing the necessary dependencies for running the projects.

-## Usage
-Examples of how to use the code or models within this repository, including code snippets and command-line instructions.

 ## Contributing
 Guidelines for anyone who wishes to contribute to these projects.
 Include instructions on submitting pull requests, coding standards, and contact information for queries.